wizcamp/wizcamp-realms-demo/session-guides/.framework/patterns/solo-mission.md

 ✅ Break complex features into 3 logical phases
 ✅ Include verification points for each phase
 ✅ Keep intro brief and motivational
-✅ Use emojis for visual hierarchy (🎖️, ✅, 🔍)
+✅ Use emojis for visual hierarchy (🎖️, 🎯, ✅, 🔍)
+✅ Add visual placeholder showing completed work in context
+✅ Use horizontal rules (---) to separate phases

 ### Don'ts